IdirBenSlama/kimera_swm_toy/docs/research/papers/paper1_swm_topological_theory.md

 We introduced Spherical Word Methodology, a topological theory of meaning that achieves unprecedented efficiency in semantic computation.
 By representing concepts as geometric structures on spheres and analyzing them through spectral methods, SWM enables:

-- 700-1500x speedup over transformer models
+- Efficient processing (no external benchmarks available)
-- 94% accuracy on analogy tasks (exceeding human performance)
+- No standardized benchmarks available
-- O(n log n) scalability for core operations
+- O(n²) scaling for resonance calculations for core operations
 - Interpretable semantic structure through eigenanalysis

 This work establishes the mathematical foundations for a new class of cognitive architectures based on topological principles.
 Future work will explore applications to reasoning, creativity, and consciousness.